-Other receivables and prepayments mainly consisted of advances to suppliers, VAT and EIT recoverable, loans to third parties and others, which are stated at the historical carrying amounts.
+Other receivables and prepayments mainly consisted of deposits, interest receivable, prepayment to suppliers related to procurement activities for goods and services, loans to third parties, VAT and EIT recoverable and others.
 The Group makes estimates of expected credit loss for the allowance of other receivables upon its assessment of various factors, including probability of default and loss given default rate of different types of other receivables in each business, current economic conditions, reasonable and supportable forecasts of future economic conditions and other factors that may affect its ability to collect from the counterparties.
 Uncollectible other receivables are written off when a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined that it is probable the balance will not be collected.